-South Africa bans American pastor from visiting
+South Africa bans anti-gay American pastor from visiting

 - South Africa described him as an "undesirable person"

-(CNN)South Africa banned a controversial American pastor and his associates from visiting, describing them as "undesirable persons" who criticize homosexuality and spread hate speech.
+(CNN)South Africa banned a controversial American pastor and his associates from visiting, describing them as "undesirable persons" who criticize homosexuality and promote hate speech.

 Pastor Steven Anderson made headlines in the US after he praised the shooting that left dozens dead at an Orlando gay club in June.